Mölnlycke is MDR-certified

 On 25 May 2017, The European Medical Device Regulation, ´MDR´, came into force, replacing the Medical Device Directive, ´MDD´.
-Mölnlycke is well prepared for the MDR transition.
-The internal MDR transition programme has been in place since September 2016, working to secure compliance with the MDR-obligations.
-To remain on the market, class I non-sterile devices must be MDR certified by 26 May 2021, the MDR date of application.
-Mölnlycke MDD-certificated products of other medical device classes will transition to MDR prior to the expiry of the respective MDD certificates.
+To remain on the market, class I non-sterile devices were required to be MDR certified by 26 May 2021, the MDR date of application.
+MDD-certificated products of other medical device classes will transition to MDR prior to the expiry of the validity of the respective MDD certificates.

 Mölnlycke MDR timeline

 The main three objectives for the new regulation

 - Continue to enhance the free trade of medical devices in EU

 - Ensure products are current to state of art technology and scientific knowledge

 The regulation was due to go live in May this year but has been postponed one year and will go live on May 26, 2021.
 The absolute last day tosell products placed on the market under MDD certification is May 2025.

 What are the main differences between MDD and MDR?